Delaware Apartment Loan Rates

 Delaware's statewide rental vacancy rate stood at approximately 3.8% in 2024, one of the lowest among all states in the Northeast and a strong indicator of structural undersupply across the market.
 One-bedroom units make up the largest share of the Wilmington rental inventory at approximately 32% of all units, with two-bedroom units close behind at approximately 45% of the market based on available listings.
 The city's aging housing stock, with approximately 60% of rentals built before 1960, points to ongoing demand for updated product across price tiers.
 For borrowers pursuing apartment building financing in Delaware, Wilmington's tight statewide vacancy, rising rents, and large workforce renter base support a constructive underwriting environment on stabilized assets.

 Investors pursuing apartment loans in Wilmington in 2026 are focused on workforce housing, value-add repositioning of the city's large pre-1939 and mid-century housing stock, and stabilized assets near the Riverfront and Downtown corridors where professional renter demand is strongest.
 Lower acquisition costs relative to Philadelphia create favorable entry-point economics for investors willing to operate in a secondary market.
-For Delaware apartment lenders evaluating the state, Wilmington's position as the state's largest city, its tight statewide vacancy profile, and its steady rent growth trend support long-term performance for apartment building loans across the metro.
+For apartment lenders in Delaware evaluating the state, Wilmington's position as the state's largest city, its tight statewide vacancy profile, and its steady rent growth trend support long-term performance for apartment building loans across the metro.

 Dover Delaware Apartment Loan Dover Delaware Apartment Loan

-2026 Dover Delaware Apartment Loan Market Overview
+Dover Delaware Apartment Market Snapshot, 2026

 Dover contributes to the statewide apartment market by combining Delaware's capital city employment base with a large military renter population from Dover Air Force Base and a university-driven renter pool from Delaware State University.
 Renters in the 25 to 34 age group make up the largest share of Dover's renter pool at 24%, followed by the 35 to 44 age group at 20%, reflecting a mix of young professionals, military families, and government employees.
 Approximately 45% of all Dover rentals are family households, and 31% of rental homes include children under 18, supporting longer-term tenancies and stable occupancy.
-These characteristics make Dover a relevant market for Delaware apartment lenders seeking diversified exposure across the state beyond Wilmington.
+These characteristics make Dover a relevant market for apartment lenders in Delaware seeking diversified exposure across the state beyond Wilmington.

 As of February 9, 2026, the average apartment rent in Dover is $1,566 per month, up 0.89% from $1,552 the prior year.
 By unit type: studios average $1,184/month, one-bedrooms average $1,390/month, two-bedrooms average $1,595/month, and three-bedrooms average $1,788/month.
 Approximately 56% of all Dover rentals are priced between $1,501 and $2,000 per month, reflecting a predominantly workforce-oriented rental base.
 Two-bedroom units make up the largest share of the rental inventory at approximately 46% of all units.
 These rent levels support practical underwriting for apartment loans in Delaware where consistent occupancy and lower acquisition costs drive the return profile.